 Unlike most Japanese-Americans, Charlie was not in an internment camp during the war.
 Instead, he was serving in the U.S. Army.
 In 1945, after receiving an honorable discharge, Charlie returned to Los Altos where he was born and raised.
 At the time, Charlie and his brother, Henry, earned a living working for local farmers and ranchers; jobs were hard to obtain, particularly for Japanese-Americans.
 One day during that year, the two brothers were hired by a local farmer to remove a tree trunk.
 They went to the site and set dynamite, but the dynamite exploded prematurely spraying the brothers with shards of dirt, wood, and debris.
 Their faces were blasted with gravel, their skin was burned, and neither of them could see.

-The area of the accident was somewhat remote; no one else was in the vicinity except for their nine-year-old brother Harry who had accompanied them on that day.
+The Barry Deacon Law Firm explains wrongful death issues and they also explained that the area of the accident was somewhat remote; no one else was in the vicinity except for their nine-year-old brother Harry who had accompanied them on that day.
 Charlie often said in the years that followed that he knew that they had to receive medical care immediately and that the only place they could go for care was Santa Clara Valley Medical Center, that it was the one place where they would not be turned away, even if they were Japanese-American.

 Incredibly, they managed to get to SCVMC by having young Harry load his brothers into their pick-up truck and getting behind the wheel.
 Once at VMC, they received care that Charlie said saved their lives.
 There the two brothers were treated for burns, flesh wounds, and their eye injuries.
 Eventually, both brothers would make a full physical recovery, regaining their vision although Henry lost one eye due to the trauma of the explosion.
 Nevertheless, they were thankful to have medical doors open to them and help available for them.
 Both went on to live long and productive lives.